-- 1. Evaluate a suite of management approaches that in combination achieve the goal of maintaining a sustainable wild oyster fishery as measured in relation to relevant performance metrics for determining success. - Action 1-A) Evaluate the potential for limited-entry fishery that would be managed adaptively with the number of entrants in the fishery based on an adopted sustainable harvest level.
-Evaluate the potential for establishing a limited-entry oyster fishery program and various management strategies through a transparent representative stakeholder driven consensus-building process that includes vetting the plan with local oystermen and FWC law enforcement. - Action 1-B) Consider implementation of a Bay-wide summer (June August) wild-harvest fishery closure. - Action 1-C) Consider daily harvest limits in conjunction with a Monday Friday five-day harvest week. - Action 1-D) Consider a recreational wild oyster harvest limit (e.g., one 5-gallon bucket of oysters), and allow recreational hand-harvesting during the same season the fishery is open to commercial harvest. - Action 1-E): Evaluate managing harvest areas to prevent the concentration of effort in locations by allowing all of the legal and approved (by FDACS) harvest areas of the Bay to be open during the harvest season and harvesting hours (Action 1-B and 1-C above). - Action 1-F): Evaluate existing allowable and minimally destructive alternative gear type options and harvest methods, including the use of experimental gear for wild oyster harvesting.
+- 1. Evaluate a suite of management approaches that in combination achieve the goal of maintaining a sustainable wild oyster fishery as measured in relation to performance metrics for determining success identified in Goal A of the Plan. - Action 1-A) Evaluate the potential for limited-entry oyster fishery that would be managed adaptively based on an adopted sustainable harvest level Evaluate the potential for establishing a limited-entry oyster fishery program and various management strategies through a transparent representative stakeholder driven consensus-building process that includes vetting the plan with local oystermen and FWC law enforcement. - Action 1-B) Consider implementation of a Bay-wide summer (June August) wild-harvest fishery closure. - Action 1-C) Consider daily harvest limits in conjunction with a Monday Friday five-day harvest week. - Action 1-D) Consider a recreational wild oyster harvest limit (e.g., the hand-harvesting of only one 5-gallon bucket of oysters), and allow recreational hand-harvesting during the same season the fishery is open to commercial harvest.